hamzajakouk/Kidney_Diseease_Classification/README.md

 |:--:|
 | <b>Figure 1b: App demo - another example of affected Kidney</b>|

-_**Disclaimer:**_ <br>
-_1. This app is just a demo and not for realtime usage.
-The main objective is to get ML models into production in terms of deployment and CI/CD, from MLOps paradigm_. <br>
-_2. Additionally, due to some technical issues in the Heroku backend, the app currently crashes, so the Heroku app link is not provided as of now.
-It will be updated once the issues are solved and when the app is up and running_.
 ## Workflows
 1. Update config.yaml
 2. Update secrets.yaml [Optional]